-Idlewild Park in Reno features a miniature train which offers rides during the summer.
-Tickets are only 2 bucks per person.
+Idlewild Park in Reno features a miniature train that offers rides during the summer.
+Tickets are only two bucks per person.
 Idlewild Park provides tons of family fun, with a large playground and two small lakes for fishing.
 2055 Idlewild Dr, Reno, NV.

 The Carson City Railroad Association runs a miniature train through Mills Park in Carson City.
 The ride lasts about 10 minutes and is open on weekends in the summer.
 Mills Park also has a skate park and aquatic facility.
 851 E William St, Carson City, NV.

-Fast, affordable but unfortunately not always convenient.
+Fast, affordable, but unfortunately not always convenient.
 The Las Vegas Monorail runs four miles from the MGM Grand to just short of the Stratosphere.
-Most of the stations require a long walk to the strip, however, if you are staying at a hotel near the monorail it’s a great way to avoid the traffic.
-Several extensions have been planned but none have ever made it to construction.
+Most of the stations require a long walk to the strip.
+However, if you stay at a hotel near the monorail, it’s a great way to avoid the traffic.
+Several extensions have been planned, but none have ever made it to construction.
 Las Vegas Monorail has five stations.
 A one-way ride costs $5.00.
-Considering the cost of a taxi in Las Vegas it’s a deal. $1.00 tickets are available with a Nevada driver’s license.
+Considering the cost of a taxi in Las Vegas, it’s a deal. $1.00 tickets are available with a Nevada driver’s license.
 Locals only.

 They are closed Permanently.
 Bonnie Springs Ranch near Las Vegas has a fun little train that adults and children will enjoy.
 The train trip lasts about twenty minutes and takes passengers on a loop around the ranch.
 Spectacular desert vistas are just one of the Bonnie Springs Ranch Train highlights.
 Gone but not forgotten.